mozilla/django-tidings/docs/introduction.rst

-django-tidings is basically a big dispatch engine: something happens (that is, an :class:`~tidings.events.Event` subclass fires), and tidings then has to determine which :class:`~tidings.models.Watch` objects are relevant so it knows whom to mail.
+django-tidings is basically a big dispatch engine: something happens (that is, an :class:`~tidings.events.Event` subclass fires), and tidings then has to determine which  :class:`Watches <tidings.models.Watch>` are relevant so it knows whom to mail.
 Each kind of event has an ``event_type``, an arbitrary string that distinguishes it, and each watch references an event subclass by that string.
 However, there is more to the watch-event relationship than that; a